Level3-REST/site/doc/patterns/list/editable.md

 rel="http://level3.rest/patterns/list/editable#empty-list"
 ```

-Leads to an [Empty List](#empty-list-resource) action  that will empty the list when triggered.
+Leads to an [Empty List](#empty-list-resource) action that empties the list when triggered.

 ### *add-entry*